branbran902/Brandy-Mesaros/README.md

 Running Postgres
 ----------------
-Ensure that the `docker-run.sh` file is executable.
+Ensure that the `run-docker.sh` file is executable.

-On Linux/UNIX, simply run `chmod +x docker-run.sh` Then run `./docker-run.sh`
+On Linux/UNIX, simply run `chmod +x run-docker.sh` Then run `./run-docker.sh`

 Follow the instructions from the output of the script for any errors that occur.